frandieguez/.dotfiles/README.md

 all the day and I don't want to lost.
 Feel free of use them and provide me any trick if you think that it could make me life easier.

-Among those files you will find an highly opinionated configurations for:
+Among these files you will find highly opinionated configurations for:
   * Bash
   * Git
   * Gitignore